When I think about the benefits of airline mergers, I’m reminded of Karen Griffin’s story.

 “I’d say the United-Continental merger has been largely positive for me,” he says.
 “That has resulted in benefits I didn’t previously enjoy on United.”
 Those include wireless Internet access on most flights, modernized airline lounges at O’Hare and other airports, and better connections in Houston and Newark.

 Oh, and who am I kidding?
-I shouldn’t have fought so hard to stop United from combining with Continental and or been so skeptical of American and US Airways.
+My advocacy team and I shouldn’t have fought so hard to stop United from combining with Continental and or been so skeptical of American and US Airways.
 Because now, readers like Griffin enjoy a little corporate welfare from the “new” American, until, of course it invents a new junk fee that will make it billions.

 I can see other “benefits,” too.
 For example, Northwest Airlines and US Airways, which were never overachievers in the customer service department, disappear.
 This may not seem like a big deal, but for travelers, it’s one or two fewer airlines to avoid.
 If there’s enough consolidation, it could give rise to new start-ups.